 What Does the Rule Book Say About Fair Sailing?

-The Racing Rules of Sailing (RRS) for 2017-2020 covers Fair Sailing in the following sections:
+The Racing Rules of Sailing (RRS) for 2021-2024 cover Fair Sailing in the following sections:

 Basic Principles: Sportsmanship and the Rules

 “Competitors in the sport of sailing are governed by a body of rules that they are expected to follow and enforce.
-A fundamental principle of sportsmanship is that when competitors break a rule they will promptly take a penalty, which may be to retire.”
+A fundamental principle of sportsmanship is that when a boat breaks a rule and is not exonerated she will promptly take a penalty or action, which may be to retire.”

 Rule 2 – Fair Sailing

 “A boat and her owner shall compete in compliance with recognized principles of sportsmanship and fair play.
 A boat may be penalized under this rule only if it is clearly established that these principles have been violated.
-The penalty shall be either disqualification or disqualification that is not excludable.”
+The penalty shall be disqualification that is not excludable.”

-“3.1 (a) By participating or intending to participate in a race conducted under these rules, each competitor and boat owner agrees to accept these rules.
+“4.1 (a) By participating or intending to participate in an event conducted under these rules, each competitor and boat owner agrees to accept these rules.

-(b) A support person by providing support, or a parent or guardian by permitting their child to enter a race, agrees to accept the rules.
+(b) A support person by providing support, or a parent or guardian by permitting their child to enter an event, agrees to accept the rules.